ali-20984/machinit/docs/aliases_and_functions.md

 Note: The repository includes a conflict-checker `scripts/011_check_aliases_functions_conflicts.sh`.
 By default the checker writes a report and runs in *warning-only* mode (it will not abort on conflicts).
-The installer runs the checker with `--abort-on-conflict` before applying dotfiles so the installation will abort if conflicts are detected.
+When running the full top-level installer (`install.sh`) the installer bypasses immediate aborts and sets `SKIP_ALIAS_CHECK=1` for the child dotfiles step so dotfile installation is not stopped by the report.
+The checker remains available to run manually and `--update-shell` still runs the checker with `--abort-on-conflict` when you explicitly ask to update only the shell files.
 You can run the checker manually and control behavior:

 - `bash scripts/011_check_aliases_functions_conflicts.sh` — run checker (warning-only; writes report)
 - `bash scripts/011_check_aliases_functions_conflicts.sh --check-only` — run checker and exit (warning-only)